×

 When we asked expats and global nomads about the quality of medical care in Czechia, they replied:

 "Czechia has a well-developed healthcare system, providing a wide range of medical services to its citizens.
 The country has a network of public and private hospitals, clinics, and medical centers that offer a variety of treatments and services, including general and specialized medical care, preventive care, and emergency services.
 Czechia also has a number of specialized medical centers that provide specialized treatments such as oncology, cardiology, and neurology.
-In addition, Czechia has a number of pharmacies that provide prescription and over-the-counter medications," stated one expat who made the move to Czech Rep.
+In addition, Czechia has a number of pharmacies that provide prescription and over-the-counter medications," commented one expat who moved to Czech Rep.

 About the Author